DavesCodeMusings/openwrt-isolated/Serving Files from the OpenWrt Raspberry Pi Zero.md

 1. From the OpenWrt command prompt, change to the _/etc_ directory using the command `cd /etc`
 2. Show the contents of _rc.local_ with the command `cat rc.local`
 3. Notice the last line of _exit 0_.
 If we add our commands after this, they won't run, because _exit 0_ terminates processing.
-4. Replace _exit 0_ (and the rest of the file) with our e2fsck and mount commands using the command shown below.
+4. Replace _exit 0_ (and the rest of the file) with our _e2fsck_ and _mount_ commands using the command shown below.

 ```
-echo "e2fsck /dev/mmcblk0p3 && mount /dev/mmcblk0p3" > /rc.local
+echo "e2fsck -p /dev/mmcblk0p3 && mount /dev/mmcblk0p3" > /rc.local
 ```

 This will execute both commands, but the double ampersand (&&) ensures the _mount_ command will only run if the _e2fsck_ command reports the filesystem is clean.